mcranium/merfoc/README.md

                         -c 20
 ```

 Writing or pasting in names of files is of course very inefficient.
 The below command takes all images beginning with the letters `IMG` (case sensitive!) which are in the current directory (folder) as input of the program.
-The backslash sign only acts as a line break and allows to write oneliners on multiple lines to increase he readability.
+The backslash sign only acts as a line break and allows to write oneliners on multiple lines to increase the readability.

 ```bash
 align_image_stack IMG* \